 In addition to programs in PD, our platform drug discovery and delivery technologies have identified additional opportunities, including a potential treatment for bacterial or viral infections in the brain using a single agent at fixed dose, and an oncology opportunity in stable-phase Chronic Myelogenous Leukemia, or CML.
 Our product for CML, IkT-001Pro, is a prodrug of the anticancer agent Imatinib.
 A prodrug is a compound that, after administration, is metabolized by the body into a pharmacologically active drug.
 Imatinib is an FDA designated Orphan Drug and is the standard-of-care treatment for stable-phase CML.
 In the United States, orphan drug designation entitles a party to incentives such as opportunities for grant funding towards clinical trial costs, tax advantages, and user-fee waivers.
-We believe IkT-001Pro will improve patient experience and treatment compliance and could become the standard-of-care as a result.
 We plan to submit an IND to initiate clinical development for IkT-001Pro in the first quarter of 2021.
 Subject to future FDA agreements related to the clinical protocol design and execution of the clinical development program, we believe that clinical development of IkT-001Pro could possibly be completed in the first half of 2022.
 We intend to submit a new drug application, or NDA, for IkT-001Pro pursuant to Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, which specifies the requirements for approval.
 This pathway would allow us to rely, in part, on data in the public domain or the FDA's prior conclusions regarding the safety and effectiveness of an approved compound.
 Consistent with FDA guidance on the 505(b)(2) pathway, we will seek input from the FDA as to what should be included in the application prior to submission of the 505(b)(2) application.
 Pursuit of this oncology opportunity will seek to validate the pharmacology advantage of our prodrug technology in a well understood patient population with an approved drug substance.
 If we are able to validate IkT-001Pro in oncology, we will evaluate whether the pharmacology advantages we discover about IkT-001Pro could be applied to novel drug substances, such as IkT-148009.